-Leaders and Executives in Nigeria are advised to imbibe the practice of searching for solutions to problems scientifically.
+Leaders and Executives in Nigeria are advised to take in the practice of searching for solutions to problems using Operations Research Approaches.
 Problems don't have easy answers as we may think; else, they are not problems.
-The assumption that one will swing over an executive chair and pick a solution to a problem has constantly failed.
-Executives with busy schedules or committee/panels which are composed of leaders and executives of other organizations could be found to be too busy with their own issues.
+The assumption that one will swing over an executive chair and pick a solution to problems has constantly failed.
+Managers with busy schedules or committee/panels which are composed of leaders and executives of other organizations could be found to be too busy with Various assignment.
 They are not likely to think through Wicked Problems and Social Messes.
-There has to be a dedicated group whose task is to brain storm and apply advanced academic skills to solving problems; then, make appropriate recommendations to executives and leaders based on their facts finding studies.
+There has to be a dedicated group (Operations Research Group) whose task is to brain storm and apply advanced academic skills to solving problems; then, make appropriate recommendations to executives and leaders based on their facts finding studies.
 This can be achieved by establishing OR groups in the Federal/State Ministries and Organizations.
-It is recommended here that since Operations Research is an interdisciplinary scientific method for providing executives with quantitative basis for decision making; researchers including other fields of study outside mathematics should feel free to cash on this advantage to tackle wicked problems in their various fields.
+It is recommended here that since Operations Research is an interdisciplinary method for providing executives with quantitative basis for decision making; researchers including other fields of study outside mathematics should feel free to cash on this advantage to tackle wicked problems in their various fields.